0xTamil/awesome-low-level/README.md

 If you're completely new to programming, follow the roadmap from the beginning.

-**One important note:** when a resource says that you should "know C basics" or assumes some prior programming knowledge, don't worry too much about it.
+When a resource says that you should "know C basics" or assumes some prior programming knowledge, don't worry too much about it.
 You may already understand some programming fundamentals from other sources, but **programming fundamentals are not the same thing as knowing C itself**.

 > For example, you might already understand variables, loops, functions, conditions, and basic data structures, but still have never written C code before.
 That's completely fine.
 In that case, you should still learn the C specific basics before moving on to more low-level topics.